commotum/intro2agi/ECE-401/02 - Synthesis/primitives.md

 - [nfc()](https://p5js.org/reference/p5/nfc): Formats a number with commas for thousands.
 - [split()](https://p5js.org/reference/p5/split): Splits a string into an array of substrings.
 - [trim()](https://p5js.org/reference/p5/trim): Removes whitespace from a string.

+## Image
+- [createImage()](https://p5js.org/reference/p5/createImage): Creates a new p5.Image object.
+- [saveCanvas()](https://p5js.org/reference/p5/saveCanvas): Saves the current canvas as an image.
+- [saveFrames()](https://p5js.org/reference/p5/saveFrames): Captures a sequence of frames from the canvas that can be saved as images.

 ## 3D